clustermin/fastcron/src/content/docs/questions/can-i-run-shell-bash-script.md

 ---
 title: Can I run shell/bash script?
-description: Can I run shell/bash script?
+description: You can't run run bash/shell script directly, but there are workarounds.
 ---

 FastCron needs your web server to execute the script, it couldn't run a shell script directly.